lixiljp/helpy/README.md

 - Remove caddy
 - Fix email processor for non utf-8 encoding
+- Fix email processor request error which occurs before any helpy action trigged (incorrect initialization)
+- Use Reply-To as sender address if presented for email processor
 - Complete japanese translation
 - Fix email templates (use text only)
+- Show closed tickets
 - Improve multi-team support
     - Show team list on topic list and user list, support color sample with non-alpha character
     - Automatic assign team to topic by email address (the old logic not work in most case)